 I did wing it a bit and for good reason.
 The pizzas I’ve order at CPK were individual size and I was making a large pizza.
-I decided to have the base just be cheese, caramelized onions and pears and serve people enjoying this pizza along with me just topped with the salad, and if they chose, the toasted nuts and Gorgonzola cheese.
-I learned a long time ago…those two things are so determined by personal preference and I wanted to make sure my friends enjoyed this too.
+I decided to have the base consist of cheese, caramelized onions and pears topped with the salad, and if my tablemates chose they could add the toasted nuts and Gorgonzola cheese.

 Research has CPK call the dressing a Gorgonzola Ranch dressing and one site I found hoping to find a recipe suggested mixing Ranch dressing with some Gorgonzola cheese.
 Nope, can’t do it.
 I don’t have any ready made dressings in my fridge so I whipped up something of my own with mayo, buttermilk, sour cream and Gorgonzola and I’m delighted I made more than I needed; it’s so good!